harris-chris/Jot.jl/notes_on_this_branch.md

 !
 Update tests:
   - Add test to make sure that package compiled runs faster than not (after first invocation, but from cold), check precompile are zero.
   - Adjust parameters for FunctionTestData, package_compile etc !
-FunctionTestData is being written as a string into `get_invoke_package_compile_script`, this means it has to round-trip, no good for functions and complex stuff.
-Not obvious how to work around that at the moment
+Have a way to keep the build dir, maybe specify where it will go and if so keep it; or go the other way and get everything being done within the Dockerfile.
+Having the scripts generated locally and ten called from the dockerfile seems reasonable, although less visibility of them when they're running in the docker output.
+Maybe read the scripts, then replace \n => ;, and put them in the dockerfile output like that.
 !
-Have a way to keep the build dir, maybe specify where it will go and if so keep it !
+Think about the simplest possible flow, like:
+  - Everything relates back to the `get_dockerfile` function !
 Can we get rid of create_jot_sysimage!?
 !
 Get rid of jot_path param to get_bootstrap_body
 !
 We can get rid of the PackageCompiler dependency from the docker image.